What to Document First If You Want Your Business to Run Itself

 1. Write Down Your Core Operating Procedures

-Operations manuals detail how things are done daily, from customer service best practices to order fulfillment instructions.
+Operations manuals provide specific instructions on how things are carried out on a daily basis, including best practices for providing customer service and instructions for fulfilling orders.
 According to the U.S. Small Business Administration, businesses with documented procedures were nearly 30% more efficient, highlighting the value of business documentation systems.

 2. Map Out Your Workflows